-The Sennheiser PXC 550-II are easy to use, and place performance and functionality above design.
-All-plastic ear cups don’t appear premium, nor do the tenuous yokes but it all serves a purpose: to minimize the headset’s weight, which is imperative for day-long listening.
+The Sennheiser PXC 550-II is easy to use, and places performance and functionality above design.
+All-plastic ear cups don’t appear premium, nor do the tenuous yokes, but it all serves a purpose: to minimize the headset’s weight, which is imperative for day-long listening.
 If you’re concerned about durability, just reach for the included case.
 It’s not quite a hardshell design, but the reinforced exterior will protect your headphones from minor bumps in a bag.

-The headband strikes a good balance of thin and comfortable, making the second-generation Sennheiser PXC 550 great for anyone with glasses.
-Though, I did experience some discomfort at the crown of my head after two hours of wear.
-A metal reinforcement protects headband from snapping, and I never felt the headband would break when placing the headphones on, or when removing them.
-Synthetic leather covers the headband and is the same material used to wrap the memory foam ear pads.
-You may remove the ear pads for easy cleaning and replacement, but the triangular shape means you have to buy a replacement from Sennheiser, rather than picking a cheaper third-party option.
+The headband strikes a good balance of thin and comfortable, making the second-generation Sennheiser PXC 550 a great pair of headphones to wear with glasses.
+Though, I experience some discomfort at the crown of my head after two hours of wear.
+A metal reinforcement protects the headband from snapping.
+Synthetic leather covers the headband and is the same material used to wrap the memory foam ear pads, which are comfortable but heat up in warm conditions.
+You may remove the ear pads for easy cleaning and replacement, though the triangular shape means you have to buy a replacement from Sennheiser, rather than picking a cheaper third-party option.

-Sennheiser uses a combination of button and touchpad controls with the Sennheiser PXC 550-II, all of which are located on the right ear cup.
+Sennheiser uses a combination of button and touchpad controls with the Sennheiser PXC 550-II, all located on the right ear cup.
 To pair the Bluetooth headset, press and hold the voice assistant button, until a voice prompts you that it’s ready to connect.

 Here’s a cheat sheet for gesture controls during media playback:

 - Rotate the right ear cup to turn the headset on and off.

 - Press and hold the voice assistant button for four seconds to initiate pairing mode.

 - Tap the touchpad once to play/pause media.